BEST Southern Red Velvet Cake Recipe

 - 1 cup buttermilk

-- 1-2 oz. red food coloring, depends how deep you want the color
+- 1-2 oz. red food coloring, more or less depending on how deep you want the color

 - In a large bowl, combine the sugar and vegetable oil.